As some of you may know, Lil Helper is actually (mostly) run by Moms.

 But, slowly a lot of people are beginning to realize that maintaining some level of self-care is just as important (if not more so) than hustling to get ahead.
 And the concept of work-life balance goes hand-in-hand with this shift.

-According to this cool article by the European Agency for Safety and Health at Work, work-life balance is “the extent to which an individual is equally engaged in and satisfied with his or her work role and family role.”
+According to the European Agency for Safety and Health at Work, work-life balance is “the extent to which an individual is equally engaged in and satisfied with his or her work role and family role.”

 So finding work-life balance doesn’t just mean spreading your time out equally between work and home.
 It is also about feeling satisfied with both roles and having them conflict as little as possible.